fletchjp/MERG-Arduino-Software/README.md

 There is a simple example ArduinoBoostIntegers in this repository which I plan to expand.

+There is an example ArduinoBoostFunction which shows a set of simple uses of boost::function.
+This has some extra code in it to overcome the fact that Arduino C++ does not support exceptions and boost::function uses them.
+The extra code contains user defined routines to intercept the boost::function calls so that the code compiles.
+This will need to be borne in mind in any implementation.

  ## Branches

  I have decided to hold some codes in branches of this repository, rather than having a lot of other repositories at this stage.